Phoenix Mercury: Struggles in final Taurasi years (2022–2024)

 In January 2022, Vanessa Nygaard was named the new head coach.
 The Mercury signed Tina Charles, the leading scorer of the 2021 season, in free agency.
 However, in February, Griner was detained in Russia and missed the enitre 2022 season.
 The Mercury's season was marred by other issues, including an on-court altercation between Diggins and Taurasi early in the season, and Charles leaving the team after 18 games.
 They made the playoffs as the eighth seed with a 15–21 record.
 However, playing without both Diggins and Taurasi, they were swept in the first round by the Aces.

 Griner returned for the 2023 season, but Diggins skipped the season due to maternity leave.
 The Mercury started the season 2–10 and fired Nygaard.
 Nikki Blue became the interim head coach and finished the season, but the Mercury ended last in the league with a 9–31 record, missing the playoffs for the first time since 2012.
 In October, Nate Tibbetts was named the new head coach.
 In December, the Mercury were awarded the third overall pick in the 2024 WNBA draft lottery.

 Before the 2024 season, Diggins left in free agency, and the Mercury traded the third overall pick along with other assets to acquire Kahleah Copper.
 The Mercury once again struggled to stay healthy, with their projected starting lineup only playing 11 games together.
 They finished with a 19–21 record and made the playoffs as the seventh seed, where they were swept in the first round by the Lynx.

-Post-Taurasi era (2025–present)
+Alyssa Thomas era (2025–present)

 Before the 2025 season, Taurasi announced her retirement, and Griner left in free agency.
 In a big four-team trade, the Mercury acquired Alyssa Thomas and Satou Sabally.

-Uniform sponsor

-In June 2009 the Mercury and WNBA announced a sponsorship agreement with identity theft protection service LifeLock to place that company's logo on their jerseys through the 2013 season, making the Mercury among the first non-soccer franchises in the major leagues of North America to place a company logo on their uniforms.
-For the 2014 season and going forward, the Mercury will wear jerseys sponsored by Casino Arizona and Talking Stick Resort.